anirudhakulkarni/refinement/AUCM_exp/SupContrast/README.md

 8. aucm with augmentation
 9. training procedure as an algo
 10. training procedure in paper
-11. adam vs sgd result difference
+11. ~~adam vs sgd result difference~~ Use SGD without momentum.
+Momentum harmed
+12. tsne plot
+13. find the error example